Plenty of students dislike high school. I was one of them.

 Most high schools offer the same boring chips, sandwiches and pasta.
 But at uni, you’ll have plenty of dining options suitable for all budgets.

-Personally, I’m a big fan of Darwin’s – it serves wholesome breakfast dishes and has the freshest ambience.
-Fast food outlets such as Guzman y Gomez and Subway are also quite popular with students (not to mention Merlo for all your coffee needs, obviously).
+Personally, I’m a big fan of Darwin’s at UQ's St Lucia campus – it serves wholesome breakfast dishes and has the freshest ambience.
+Fast food outlets such as Guzman y Gomez and Subway are also quite popular with UQ students (not to mention Merlo for all your coffee needs, obviously).

 #5.
 Holiday breaks are longer than school breaks